 What type of work is covered by this program?

 Financial support is available to create a new shelter or second-stage housing.
-Funding can also be provided for upgrades to existing shelters or second-stage housing, including:
+Funding can also be provided for repairs to existing shelters or second-stage housing, including:

 - repairs to bring the property up to a minimum level of health and safety

 - modifications to make the property accessible to persons with disabilities

 - safe play areas for children and an appropriate level of security for all occupants

 - an appropriate level of security for all occupants.

 This program covers only the capital costs of new construction or renovation.
 Operating support for shelters and second-stage housing must be secured through Indigenous Services Canada or another acceptable source.
 For second-stage housing, occupants are expected to make modest contributions to offset the operating costs.

 Important: Have you done any of this work before getting your application approved in writing?
 If so, that work won’t be eligible for funding under this program.

 For new construction, we will provide up to 100% of the project’s capital costs.
 The forgivable loan must be secured by a Ministerial Loan Guarantee for a period of 15 years.